a2rocket/testing/draft-getter-documenation.md

 <b>Description:</b> The function takes three parameters: _delegationAddress, _collectionAddress and _useCase.
 The _delegationAddress parameter is the address for which a delegator gave delegation rights.
 The _collectionAddress parameter is the address of the collection for which the delegators' addresses will be retrieved.
 The _useCase parameter is the type of delegation for which all delegators' addresses will be returned.
 This function returns an address array that includes all delegators' addresses who gave delegation rights to a delegation address on a specific usecase on a specific collection.

     /**
-      * @dev Retrieve all delegators' addresses who gace delegation rights.
+      * @dev Retrieve all delegators' addresses who gave delegation rights.
       * @param _delegationAddress The delegation address for which all delegators will be returned.
       * @param _collectionAddress The address of a specific collection.
       * @param _useCase The type of delegation.
-      * @return an array with all delegators' addresses */
+      * @return an array with all delegators' addresses.
+    */

     function retrieveDelegators(